-Incorporated businesses must include income statements, cash flow statements and balance sheets in their financial reports.
+Incorporated businesses need to include income statements, cash flow statements and balance sheets in their financial reports.
 They can use these to report to tax and regulatory authorities and shareholders.
-Small businesses can use balance sheets to get a snapshot of their position and compare their financial situation over time.
+Small businesses can use balance sheets to get a snapshot of their position and compare their financial health over time.

 Before getting into the balance sheet, here are short definitions of the other key financial statements:

 - Income Statement (also called a Profit and Loss Statement): This report shows how much income a company has made during a particular month, quarter or a year.
 You can obtain net income for a specific period by deducting total expenses from total revenue.

 - Cash Flow Statement: The statement of cash flows shows how the cash or cash equivalents are moving in and out of business.
 You will know that a company is not doing well when you observe chronic negative cash flow.

 In simple words, a balance sheet is a statement of a company’s financial position.
 This document is created by calculating total owner’s equity, assets and liabilities at a given point.
 Checking a company balance sheet will show you the net worth of a firm.

 Sometimes businesses will show details of balance sheets from previous years.
 You can use records from earlier years to understand or compare how the business has been performing over a period of time.

 The balance sheet also helps businesses plan well on how to use money that they get to meet their financial obligations.
 Though it’s not mandatory for sole traders and partnerships to prepare balance sheets, it’s wise to keep them to better evaluate how well the business is doing.